The Monthly Time Audit: The 60-Minute Ritual That Reclaims 8–12 Hours of Founder Capacity Every Week

 The pattern: degradation too slow to notice weekly, too costly to ignore yearly.

-Most founders audit when they’re maxed out.
-Wrong.
-By then, you’ve lost 8-12 months of compound time waste.
+Most founders only run an audit once they’re maxed out, by which point they’ve already lost 8–12 months to compounded time waste.

-Monthly time audits catch drift, while it’s cheap to fix.
-2-hour weekly leak?
+Monthly time audits catch this drift while it’s still cheap to fix.

 At $40K–$60K/month: Email expansion from boundaries erosion